rlynjb/dailylift/README.md

 - DONE: implement delete routine
 - DONE: fix edge cases with adding workout and switching routines and creating new routine
 - DONE: leave add workout card out instead of toggling for simpler ui/ux
-- WIP: implement able to re-order workouts
+- DONE: implement able to re-order workouts
 - add simple login system, only i can access
 - sort workout items base on latest added
 - if workout has been updated, update workout in routine as well